twitchdev/extensions-hello-world/README.md

 curl -H 'Client-ID: <client id>' -X GET 'https://api.twitch.tv/helix/users?login=<owner name>'
 ```

-You will also need to generate an SSL certificate to run your EBS.
-See below for the steps to accomplish this.

-### SSL Certificates
-Twitch Extensions require SSL (TLS).

-If you need a certificate for local development, please use the `npm run cert` command.
-This will generate a new certificate (`server.crt` and `server.key`) for you and place it in the `conf/` directory.
-This certificate is different from the one used for the Developer Rig.
-If you're on OS X, this command will automatically add the certificate to your keychain.
-If you're on Windows, you will need to either configure your browser to accept self-signed certificates or install them manually to avoid the scary "connection not secure" warnings.
-Check out the [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/how-to-create-temporary-certificates-for-use-during-development) for more information on generating and installing certificates on Windows.

-**Note -** Although the Developer Rig's local mode allows you to develop your extension without onboarding, you will need to do so to live-test your extension.
+**Note -** Although the Developer Rig's local mode allows you to develop your extension without onboarding, you will need to do so to live-test your extension against Twitch Production APIs.
 You can start that process [here](https://dev.twitch.tv/extensions).